kbridenhaag/indonesia.nl/src/en/visa.md

   parent: Home
 ---

+There are still travel restrictions for foreign nationals into the territory of the Republic of Indonesia.
+Those who are in the possession of a valid Indonesian residence permit (KITAS / KITAP), or (electronic) Visa are allowed to enter the country.

 Due to the covid-19 pandemic the Embassy of the Republic of Indonesia in The Hague cannot issue regular visas. (e)Visa applications must be submitted by the Indonesian sponsor to the Directorate General of Immigration – Jakarta:
 [https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/)

-At the moment there are still travel restrictions for foreign nationals into the territory of the Republic of Indonesia.
-Those who are in the possession of a valid Indonesian residence permit (KITAS / KITAP), or (electronic) Visa are allowed to enter the country.

-Due to the covid-19 pandemic the Embassy of the Republic of Indonesia in The Hague is not authorized to issue regular visas until the pandemic is declared over.

 ## Visa on Arrival (VOA) for foreign travellers